Monday, July 15, 2024

 The Savior says over and over again that he is the “Son of Man.”
 It is plain that Jesus is the Son of God; therefore, God must be a Man since God is His Father and Jesus is His Son.

 God is our Eternal Father.
 He created us in his image, in His exact similitude.
 We are His offspring (Acts 17:29).
-If we are His offspring and made in His similitude, then He must be a Man.
+If we are His offspring and made in His similitude, and are in His image, then logic dictates that He must be a Man.

 Jesus said that if we have seen Him, we have seen the Father (John 14:9).
 Jesus was a man, therefore, if they are identical, God must also be a man.
 What else would, or could He be if He is the Father of Christ and if Christ is in His express image?

 He said to Mary, “Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.”
 (John 20:17) Among other things, this passage teaches that Jesus is not the same being as His and our Father.
 He is God’s Son, a separate and distinct being.
-If God were an omnipresent spirit, as some believe, then Christ would not have had to ascend to Him, because the Father would have been with Him already.
-And if He is Jesus’ Father and if He is Mary’s Father, what must He be?
-A Man obviously.
+If God were an omnipresent spirit, as some believe, then Christ would not have had to ascend to Him, because the Father would have in fact been Him already.
+But if He is both Jesus’ Father and Mary’s Father, what must He be?

 Stephen saw a vision (view, sight, see, form, shape, appearance, position, location, etc.) of Jesus standing on the right hand (righthand side, not to the left, or beneath, or above, but to the side) of God the Father (a being, a person, someone who occupies space so that Jesus can be to the right of Him), not an amorphous, formless nothing, not an invisible spirit (Acts 7:56).

-Since when are a Father and a Son fundamentally different?
-God is a man just like His Son.
+The form of the Father and Son were never fundamentally different, in scripture, in thought, or in good logic.
+The heavens tell us in every way, God is a man just like His Son.
 Straightforward and simple.

 1- Against Heresies, Vol. 5: Preface; TANF vol. 1, p.526.
 In AH 4:38